-Inventories are valued at the lower of cost, (first-in, first-out) or market value and have been reduced by an allowance for excess and obsolete inventories.
+Inventories are valued at the lower of cost, (first-in, firstout) or net realizable value and have been reduced by an allowance for excess and obsolete inventories.
 The estimate is based on management's review of inventories on hand compared to estimated future usage and sales.
 Cost includes material, labor and manufacturing overhead.